Sanai: Works

-For close to 900 years The Walled Garden of Truth has been consistently read as a classic and employed as a Sufi textbook.
+For almost 900 years The Walled Garden of Truth has been consistently read as a classic and employed as a Sufi textbook.
 According to Major T. Stephenson: "Sanai’s fame has always rested on his Hadiqa; it is the best known and in the East by far the most esteemed of his works; it is in virtue of this work that he forms one of the great trio of Sufi teachers — Sanai, Attar, Jalaluddin Rumi."
-Sanai taught that lust, greed and emotional excitement stood between humankind and divine knowledge, which was the only true reality (Haqq).
-Love (Ishq) and a social conscience are for him the foundation of religion; mankind is asleep, living in a desolate world.
+Sanai taught that lust, greed and emotional excitement stood between humankind and divine knowledge, which was the only true reality (haqq).
+Love (ishq) and a social conscience are for him the foundation of religion; mankind is asleep, living in a desolate world.
 To Sanai common religion was only habit and ritual.

 Sanai's poetry had a tremendous influence upon Persian literature.
 He is considered the first poet to use the qasidah (ode), ghazal (lyric), and the masnavi (rhymed couplet) to express the philosophical, mystical and ethical ideas of Sufism.